CandidOrg/Candid.GuideStarAPI.SDK/README.md

 At the most simple level, calling an API requires initializing the system with an API key, then calling the correct method from the resource you are interested in.

-The majority of our resources use an EIN(Employer Identification Number) as a key for documents.
+The majority of our resources use an EIN (Employer Identification Number) as a key for documents.

+### To use Premier

-The following  code will return the premier JSON document of EIN as a string.
+The following code will return the Premier JSON document of an EIN as a string.

 ``` csharp
  GuideStarClient.SubscriptionKeys.Add(Domain.PremierV3, PREMIER_KEY);